 I’m not completely sure what exactly creates the attraction in this book, but all my kids went through a stage when reading it a few times each day was a must.
-The story is about a bunny whose head is always up in the clouds, which makes him very bad at listening.
+The story is about one distracted bunny.
+His head is always up in the clouds, which makes him very bad at listening.
 When his dad asks him for a pen, Buddy brings him a hen, and when his mom asks for a slice of bread, he brings her a slice of… bed (yep, he used a saw.
 My kids love this part).
 But then something happens that teaches Buddy a lesson and improves his listening skills once and for all.
 What a fun way to deliver a powerful message that listening is an active choice.

-January 15: The Magic Hat, Mem Fox
+January 15: The Magic Hat, Mem Fox (National Hat Day)

 Celebrate National Hat Day by wearing your funniest hat and reading this delightful rhyming book.
 The magic hat appeared in town out of nowhere and started turning people into animals.
 A mother carrying a child turned into a kangaroo with a baby in a pouch, and a sleepy old man on a bench turned into a dancing bear.
 Where is it going to stop?
 We love to sing the repeated verse altogether, “Oh, the magic hat, the magic hat!
 It moved like this, it moved like that!”
-I also sing this part, shifting the hat to the left and the right of baby’s head, before putting her hat on.
+I also sing this part, shifting the hat to the left and the right of my baby’s head before putting her hat on.
 She hates wearing hats, but not when I sing this verse.

-January 16: Dear Dragon, Josh Funk
+January 16: Dear Dragon, Josh Funk (Dragon Day)